- 1. Name of the medicinal product

 Suicide/suicidal thoughts or clinical worseningDepression is associated with an increased risk of suicidal thoughts, self-harm and suicide (suicide related events).
 This risk persists until significant remission occurs.
 As improvement may not occur during the first few weeks or more of treatment, patients should be closely monitored until such improvement occurs.
 It is general clinical experience that the risk of suicide may increase in the early stages of recovery.Other psychiatric conditions for which venlafaxine is prescribed can also be associated with an increased risk of suicide-related events.
 In addition, these conditions may be co-morbid with major depressive disorder.
 The same precautions observed when treating patients with major depressive disorder should therefore be observed when treating patients with other psychiatric disorders.Patients with a history of suicide-related events, or those exhibiting a significant degree of suicidal ideation prior to commencement of treatment, are known to be at greater risk of suicidal thoughts or suicide attempts, and should receive careful monitoring during treatment.
 A meta-analysis of placebo-controlled clinical trials of antidepressant drugs in adult patients with psychiatric disorders showed an increased risk of suicidal behaviour with antidepressants compared to placebo in patients less than 25 years old.Close supervision of patients, and in particular those at high risk, should accompany drug therapy, especially in early treatment and following dose changes.
 Patients (and caregivers of patients) should be alerted about the need to monitor for any clinical worsening, suicidal behaviour or thoughts and unusual changes in behaviour, and to seek medical advice immediately if these symptoms present.

-Serotonin syndromeAs with other serotonergic agents, development of a potentially life-threatening serotonin-syndrome or Neuroleptic Malignant Syndrome (NMS)-like reactions, may occur with venlafaxine treatment, particularly with concomitant use of other serotonergic agents (including SSRIs, SNRIs and triptans), with agents that impair metabolism of serotonin such as MAO-inhibitors (e.g. methylene blue), or with antipsychotics or other dopamine antagonists (see sections 4.3 and 4.5).Serotonin syndrome symptoms may include mental status changes (e.g., agitation, hallucinations, coma), autonomic instability (e.g., tachycardia, labile blood pressure, hyperthermia), neuromuscular aberrations (e.g., hyperreflexia, incoordination) and/or gastrointestinal symptoms (e.g., nausea, vomiting, diarrhoea).Serotonin syndrome in its most severe form, can resemble NMS, which includes hyperthermia, muscle rigidity, autonomic instability with possible rapid fluctuation of vital signs and mental status changes.If concomitant treatment with venlafaxine and other agents that may affect the serotonergic and/or dopaminergic neurotransmitter systems is clinically warranted, careful observation of the patient is advised, particularly during treatment initiation and dose increases.The concomitant use of venlafaxine with serotonin precursors (such as tryptophan supplements) is not recommended.
+Serotonin syndromeAs with other serotonergic agents, serotonin syndrome, a potentially life-threatening condition, may occur with venlafaxine treatment, particularly with concomitant use of other agents that may affect the serotonergic neurotransmitter system (including triptans, SSRIs, SNRIs, lithium, sibutramine, St.John's Wort [Hypericum perforatum], fentanyl and its analogues, tramadol, dextromethorphan, tapentadol, pethidine, methadone and pentazocine), with medicinal agents that impair metabolism of serotonin (such as MAOIs e.g. methylene blue), with serotonin precursors (such as tryptophan supplements) or with antipsychotics or other dopamine antagonists (see sections 4.3 and 4.5).Serotonin syndrome symptoms may include mental status changes (e.g., agitation, hallucinations, coma), autonomic instability (e.g., tachycardia, labile blood pressure, hyperthermia), neuromuscular aberrations (e.g., hyperreflexia, incoordination) and/or gastrointestinal symptoms (e.g., nausea, vomiting, diarrhoea).Serotonin syndrome in its most severe form, can resemble NMS, which includes hyperthermia, muscle rigidity, autonomic instability with possible rapid fluctuation of vital signs and mental status changes.If concomitant treatment with venlafaxine and other agents that may affect the serotonergic and/or dopaminergic neurotransmitter systems is clinically warranted, careful observation of the patient is advised, particularly during treatment initiation and dose increases.The concomitant use of venlafaxine with serotonin precursors (such as tryptophan supplements) is not recommended.

 Narrow-angle glaucomaMydriasis may occur in association with venlafaxine.
 It is recommended that patients with raised intraocular pressure or patients at risk for acute narrow-angle glaucoma (angle-closure glaucoma) be closely monitored.